nkozdemir/fakestore-frontend/README.md

 # Fakestore-Frontend

-A modern Vite + React storefront for the FakeStore sample API.
+A modern Vite + React storefront for the [FakeStore API](https://github.com/nkozdemir/fakestore-backend).
 It implements browsing, authentication-protected actions, and a polished shopping experience by combining reusable UI primitives with robust data fetching.

 ## Features
 - Product catalogue with category filtering, pagination, skeleton loading states, and lightweight caching via TanStack Query.